Notiomastodon: Phylogeny

 As with many mammals known only from fossils, phylogenetic relationships are inferred from skeletal anatomical features.
 It is only since the 2000s that methods based on molecular genetics and biochemical analyzes have gradually acquired a greater role.
-In addition to the woolly mammoth (Mammuthus primigenius), the Columbian mammoth (Mammuthus columbi) and the straight-tusked elephant (Palaeoloxodon antiquus) which are members of the modern family Elephantidae, the American mastodon (Mammut americanum) of the family Mammutidae is the only ancient proboscidean whose molecular data has been sequenced.
+In addition to the woolly mammoth (Mammuthus primigenius), the Columbian mammoth (Mammuthus columbi) and the straight-tusked elephant (Palaeoloxodon antiquus) which are members of the modern family Elephantidae, the American mastodon (Mammut americanum) of the family Mammutidae is the only non elephantid proboscidean whose molecular data has been sequenced.
 Notiomastodon is the only representative of the gomphotheres for which biochemical data are available for comparison.
 In stark contrast to what was suspected of its close anatomical resemblance to elephantids, a study published in 2019 indicated a closer relationship to mastodonts.
 It is unclear whether this result can be extrapolated to the rest of the entire group of gomphotherids.
 On the other hand, a 2021 study based on mitochondrial DNA determined that Notiomastodon is more closely related to modern elephants than to Mammut.

 Within this genus, only one species is recognized: